MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-One thing to note on the code added is that `useEffect` is a side effect, we use them for fetching data, reads and writes to local storage, and in our case, setting up an event listener or subscription.
-Our side effect occurs on first render only until we add to our dependency array, so upon unmount of our component, we want to clean-up those listeners.
+One thing to note on the code added is that `useEffect` is a side effect, we use them for fetching data, reading and writing to local storage, and setting up event listeners or subscriptions.
+Our side effect occurs on the first render only, as we have nothing in our dependency array.
+We also want to clean up those listeners upon unmount of our component.

-We can now test our application and see that when we refresh the page, we retain our display of the users address.
-We can also see that managing state in a single component is a lot of work when we are syncing with a source outside of our application.
-But most of the logic is in place to start adding a few more properties to our state object.
+We can now test our application and see that when we refresh the page, we retain our display of the user's address.
+When syncing with a source outside our application, managing the state in a single component is a lot of work.
+But most of the logic is in place to add more properties to our state object.

 ### Connection Wrap Up

-In learning how to connect to MetaMask from a React application, we have learned how to track some basic state of our wallet (accounts), specifically, which one is selected and active in the MetaMask wallet.
+In learning how to connect to MetaMask from a React application, we have learned how to track some essential state of our wallet (accounts), precisely, which one is selected and active in the MetaMask wallet.
 We sync this state locally using React `useState` and the React `useEffect` Hooks.
-We ensure that if a user manually disconnects, changes the account or refreshes the page, that our single component is aware of any state change.
+We ensure that if a user manually disconnects, changes the account, or refreshes the page; our component is aware of any state change.

 ## Manage More MetaMask State Locally

-We will add `balance` and `chainId` to our state, these are important pieces of MetaMask wallet state that we want to keep in sync with our app.
+Now we will add `balance` and `chainId` to our state.

-### Watching The Users Balance and Chain
+### Watching The User's Balance and Chain

-To update our current component for displaying the connected address's balance and the current `chainId` we need to update our `initialState` object and since we already use the `eth_requestAccounts` RPC endpoint to determine the accounts, we need to add a dependent call to `eth_getBalance` once we have that account information.
+To update our current component for displaying the connected address's balance and the current `chainId`, we need to update our `initialState` object.
+Since we already use the `eth_requestAccounts` RPC endpoint to determine the accounts, we need to add a dependent call to `eth_getBalance` once we have that account information.

-Finally, we need to parse the returned value of the balance and format it into a human readable string.
+Finally, we need to parse the returned value of the balance and format it into a human-readable string.
 We'll create a function called `formatBalance` as well.

 ```ts
 import './App.css'